 Robbery is defined as the act of taking another person's property by the use of force or threats.
 It is usually taken more seriously than a simple theft crime, since threats of violence are involved—especially if the robber uses a weapon to take another person's belongings.
-If you were charged with robbery, you need a Fort Worth criminal defense attorney who can work to keep you from a conviction and preserve your freedom!
+If you were charged with robbery, you need a Fort Worth theft crimes attorney who can work to keep you from a conviction and preserve your freedom!

 Call my firm today to discuss your case: (817) 953-2663.